vachtung-gigabidze/test_flutter/README.md

 # test_flutter

-A new Flutter project.
+Test task flutter

-## Getting Started
+## Description

-This project is a starting point for a Flutter application.
+This project is a test task for flutter application